During summer, nature begins to offer a bounty all its own, free for the picking — wild blackberries and raspberries!

 About Wild Blackberries and Raspberries

 With a little practice, you’ll quickly learn to identify the plants as well.
 They have three compound leaves that are oval-shaped and toothed along the edges.
-The wild plants are very thorny (cultivated varieties can be thornless) and usually grow in brambles.
+The wild plants usually grow in brambles, and their stems are very thorny.
+Cultivated varieties can be thornless.

-I like to scope out my picking-spots in the spring, when the plants are covered in small white blooms that are easily spotted from a distance.
-The berries ripen in May or June in warmer climates, and July in cooler climates, and can be picked over several weeks.
+Scope out picking spots in the spring, when the plants are covered in small white blooms that are easily spotted from a distance.
+The berries ripen in May or June in warmer climates, and July in cooler climates, and you can pick them over several weeks.

 Blackberry and Raspberry Picking Tips